 Esophageal cancer is a disease that occurs in the esophagus – a long tube that runs from your throat to your stomach which carries food and liquids to the stomach for digestion.
 The esophagus wall has several layers.
 The two most common types of esophageal cancer are squamous cell carcinoma and adenocarcinoma.
-Squamous cell carcinomas occur in the inside layer of the esophagus whereas adenocarcinomas begin in the glandular cells and occur in the lower esophagus, near the stomach.
+Squamous cell carcinomas occur in the inside lining layer of the esophagus, whereas adenocarcinomas begin in the glandular cells and occur in the lower esophagus near the stomach.

-- In 2017, 16,940 new cases of esophageal cancer are expected to be diagnosed in the United States.
+- In 2018, approximately 17,290 new cases of esophageal cancer are expected to be diagnosed in the United States.

 - An estimated 15,850 Americans will die from the disease in 2018.

-- Age: The risk of esophageal cancer increases with age with the majority of people diagnosed being over the age of 55.
+- Age: The risk of esophageal cancer increases with age, with the majority of people diagnosed over the age of 55.

-- Gender: Men are three times more likely to develop esophageal cancer than women.
+- Gender: Men are three to four times more likely to develop esophageal cancer than women.

 - Personal History: People who have had lung, mouth, or throat cancer have a higher risk of esophageal cancer.

 - Gastroesophageal Reflux Disease (GERD): People with a history of acid reflux have a slightly higher risk.

 - Barrett’s Esophagus: Barrett’s esophagus results from long-term acid reflux.
-In this situation, the lining cells of the esophagus undergo a change to a glandular type of cell, and this change may result in a greater risk of developing adenocarcinoma.
+In this situation, the lining cells of the lower esophagus undergo a change to a glandular type of cell, and this change may result in a greater risk of developing adenocarcinoma.

 - Tobacco and Alcohol: Both tobacco and alcohol significantly raise the risk of esophageal cancer.
 Together, the risk is much greater than either alone.

-- Obesity: People who are overweight or obese have a higher risk of esophageal cancer, as this population is more likely to have reflux.
+- Obesity: People who are overweight or obese have a higher risk of esophageal cancer, as this population is more likely to have gastroesophageal reflux.

 - Diet: A diet high in processed meat may increase risk of esophageal cancer, but a diet high in fruits and vegetables lowers the risk.
 Frequently consuming very hot liquids may increase risk as well.